 What is the process for interested organisations who would like to use the brand?

-Anyone interested in using the brand should contact Andrew Honeyman in the Cabinet Office Olympic and Paralympic Legacy Unit at firstname.lastname@example.org or 020 7276 2013.
+Anyone interested in using the brand should contact Andrew Honeyman in the Olympic and Paralympic Legacy Unit at firstname.lastname@example.org or 020 7211 6961.

 What are the criteria to decide who is able to use the brand?

-There needs to be a link to the events of last summer, either the 2012 Games or the Jubilee.
+There needs to be a link to the London 2012 Games.

-Questions on policy relating to use of the brand, including from organisations wishing to use the brand, should come to Andrew Honeyman in the Olympic and Paralympic Legacy Unit at the Cabinet Office.
-Specific questions from licensee organisations on the application of brand guidelines should be directed to Melissa Pickering at the Department for Culture, Media and Sport.
+Questions relating to the use of the brand, including from organisations wishing to use the brand, should be sent to Andrew Honeyman in the Olympic and Paralympic Legacy Unit at the Department for Culture, Media and Sport.